pikvm/pikvm/README.md

     CARD = /dev/mmcblk0
     ```

 4. Build OS.
-It may take about an hour depends on your Internet connection:
+It may take about an hour depending on your Internet connection:
     ```shell
     $ make os
     ```